sainnhe/gruvbox-material/README.md

 This color scheme uses the `material` palette by default, you can use a global variable to switch to another palette.

+For the definition of all color palettes, see [colors/gruvbox-material.vim](./colors/gruvbox-material.vim) and [src/palette](https://github.com/sainnhe/gruvbox-material-vscode/tree/master/src/palette).

 ### Features

 - Carefully designed color palette for eye protection.